26 weeks | Full time

 - Creating: adapting material from other disciplines for the stage

-- Scene Study: applying the training when working with a script
+- Listening: applying the training to work with a script

 - Speaking: developing a rigorous approach to breathing for the demands of speaking onstage